BOJIT/btmgmt/README.md

-# bluez_mgmt: a Python Wrapper for the BlueZ management API
+# btmgmt: a Python Wrapper for the BlueZ management API
 see https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/mgmt-api.txt for details:

 ### tested on: